 I am terrified.
 I don’t know why, I just am.

 As a kid I remember going to the dentist frequently, but I also always remember spending up to 2 hours in the dentist bathroom after each visit extremely, and violently sick to my stomach.
 Not only was/am I allergic to Flouride, which we didn’t know at the time – I am also a huge ball of stress.
-So mix those both together, and it wasn’t such a fun time at the dentist.

 So here are 10 ways, I’ve found that work WONDERS when you are in tears, and literally screaming from pain wishing to just GIVE BIRTH ONE MORE TIME instead of dealing with this pain because that tooth pain is SO MUCH WORSE!
+Although I would recommend seeing your dentist if you are in absolute agony, as this could be a sign of a serious infection!
+The following link is for people with sensitive teeth or people who know where their pain is coming from.

 Salt and Warm Water: None of us like to do it but, gargling with Salt and Water is one of the best most effective ways to relieve tooth aches and pain.
 Dissolve salt in luke warm water, stir the water and rinse your mouth readily.
 In most cases this will help alleviate most of the pain, while often times it takes a few more rinses to see some relief.